MateusPitura/web-react-kanban/README.md

   <img src="https://img.shields.io/github/stars/MateusPitura/web-react-kanban?style=social">
 </p>

-> :construction: This app is under development :construction:

 ## Description

 This project is designed to fetch data from Google Classroom and store it in an internal database.
 The data is then displayed in a Kanban view to help users manage assignments, tasks, and progress more effectively